January 12, 2010

 And so on and so forth...

 American fascism, by definition, became possible once the inhabitants of the Colonies began to see themselves as other than ordinary Englishmen who happened to reside on the other side of the Atlantic.
-They had to become an identity group.
 That self-perception solidified, at least among the disaffected, as soon as friction arose between the two populations, culminating in the War for Independence.
 Victory arrived with all of the fascist accoutrements, tribal symbols, a self-glorifying national narrative and, of course, a flag.
 However, those who had the responsibility of fashioning the new nation were an unusual assembly of highly educated, sophisticated people (mostly lawyers) who were well aware of the dangers the fledgling republic was facing - not external dangers, but internal ones.
 Much consideration went into creating obstacles to giving birth to what we are calling a fascist state.
 But the seeds had already been planted; America's development was dependent on the processes of genocide and slavery.
 If one overlooks American poaching in Canada and Florida and similar early adventures, one could say that it was pretty much a done deal once the Republic engaged in its first full-blown war of international aggression, which resulted in the acquisition of the northern half of Mexico.
-Not too much later, the United States proclaimed itself a full-blown Imperialist power in the European tradition with its conquest of the Spanish territorities of the Phillipines, Cuba and Puerto Rico, while at the same time grabbing Hawaii from its indigenous population.
+Not too much later, the United States proclaimed itself a full-blown Imperialist power in the European tradition with its conquest of the Spanish territories of the Philippines, Cuba and Puerto Rico, while at the same time grabbing Hawaii from its indigenous population.

 Something needs to be said at this point about two terms that are closely related to fascism, "racism" and "imperialism."
 Fascism necessarily includes racism.
 Just as in the case of individual egoism, group ego requires the solidification of the sense of separation and distinctness from the other.
-Furthermore, in order to start going down the road to full-blown fascism, group identiy must become chauvinistic, that sense of overwheening pride in ourselves and our superior characteristics.
-The expression of this sense of superiority over others is what is called racism, and America, as we know, is a profoundly racist country and always has been - although the "other," aside from the old standbies - the blacks, the Indians and the Hispanics - kept changing depending on who the latest immigrants were.
+Furthermore, in order to start going down the road to full-blown fascism, group identity must become chauvinistic, that sense of overweening pride in ourselves and our superior characteristics.
+The expression of this sense of superiority over others is what is called racism, and America, as we know, is a profoundly racist country and always has been - although the "other," aside from the old standbys - the Blacks, the Indians and the Hispanics - kept changing depending on who the latest immigrants were.
 The next step, to full-blown imperialism, requires nationalistic aggression against other states.
 Whether to acquire loot in whatever form, or to expand control over an ever increasing territory, the drums of war are frequently heard around the land.
 All of this has become fully institutionalized in the U.S., to the extent that the prevailing national doctrine is now perpetual war (the current Pentagon term is "the long war").
 Not that long ago President Calvin Coolidge could say that "the business of America is business."
 But times have changed; imperialist war - business by other means to paraphrase Clausewitz - has become our major occupation and economic activity - and, no doubt, will in due time be our undoing, as history so clearly tells us.
 This pattern of serial aggression, which requires creating enemies when they don't conveniently present themselves, is inherent in the dynamics of fascism.
 All empires have fallen when they have become fully overextended, militarily, financially, geographically and in every other respect.
 America now has clearly has opted for this destructive and self-defeating strategy.

 Jewish fascism (aka Zionism)